Search for New Physics in Electronic Recoil Data from XENONnT

 Like in \cite{XENON:2020rca}, this analysis is performed in the space of reconstructed energy using a combined energy scale defined by $E = W \left( c\mathrm{S1}/g1 + c\mathrm{S2}/g2 \right)$, where $E$ is the reconstructed energy, the mean energy to produce a quantum, $W$, is fixed to $13.7~\rm eV/quanta$~\cite{dahl2009}, $c$ denotes the corrected S1 and S2 variables, and $g1$ ($g2$) is the gain constant that defines the average S1 (S2) signal in PE observed per unit photon (electron) produced in the interaction.
-Using mono-energetic calibration sources $^{37}$Ar, $^{83 \mathrm{m}}$Kr, $^{131 \mathrm{m}}$Xe, and $^{129 \mathrm{m}}$Xe the gain constants are found to be $g1 = (0.151 \pm 0.001)$\,PE/photon and $g2 = (16.5 \pm 0.6)$\,PE/electron.
-These values are extracted after accounting for an energy-dependent `reconstruction bias', a non-linearity in the S1 and S2 reconstruction due to, e.g., photon pile-up and/or PMT afterpulsing and determined via simulation.
+Using mono-energetic calibration sources $^{37}$Ar, $^{83 \mathrm{m}}$Kr, $^{131 \mathrm{m}}$Xe, and $^{129 \mathrm{m}}$Xe the gain constants are found to be $g1 = (0.151\pm0.001)$\,PE/photon and $g2 = (16.5\pm0.6)$\,PE/electron.
+These values are extracted after accounting for an energy-dependent `reconstruction bias', a non-linearity in the S1 and S2 reconstruction due to, e.g., single-PE threshold effect and/or PMT afterpulsing.
+The magnitude of this bias is determined via simulation.
 This effect, 1\,\% at 41.5\,keV\,($^\mathrm{83m}$Kr) and 2\,\% at 236.1\,keV\,($^\mathrm{129m}$Xe), is modeled empirically in reconstructed energy space and included when constructing the background models.
-Informed primarily by the $^\mathrm{37}$Ar calibration, the energy resolution is modeled using a skew-Gaussian smearing function, rather than a pure Gaussian as done in ~\cite{XENON:2020rca}.
+Informed primarily by the $^\mathrm{37}$Ar calibration, the energy resolution is modeled using a skew-Gaussian smearing function~\cite{Szydagis:2021hfh, LUX:2020car, Szydagis:2021ar}, rather than a pure Gaussian as done in ~\cite{XENON:2020rca}.

 The ROI for this analysis is (1, 140)\,keV in reconstructed energy, with event-selection criteria similar to~\cite{XENON:2020rca, XENON:2019ykp}.
 All events must have a valid S1-S2 pair.
 Signals are expected to induce single scatters; thus, multiple-scatter events are removed.
 An S2 threshold of 500\,PE is applied.
-We remove events far below and above the ER region in cS1-cS2 space to avoid background events originating from $^\mathrm{222}$Rn daughters on the TPC surface~\cite{xe1t_ana_paper_2} and events in GXe, respectively.
-TPC events coincident within 300\,ns of neutron veto events are removed.
+We remove events far below and above the ER region in the cS1-cS2 space to avoid background events originating from $^\mathrm{222}$Rn daughters on the TPC surface~\cite{xe1t_ana_paper_2} and events in GXe, respectively.
+TPC events occuring within 300\,ns of neutron veto events are removed.

 The efficiencies and uncertainties of the event selections are estimated following the procedure in \cite{XENON:2020rca, XENON:2019ykp}.
 The detection efficiency is dominated by the 3-fold coincidence requirement for valid S1s and was determined using both a data-driven method of sampling PMT hits from S1s using $^\mathrm{37}$Ar and $^\mathrm{83m}$Kr calibration data to mimic low-energy S1s as well as from waveform simulation~\cite{XENON:2019ykp}.
 The two methods agree within 1\,$\%$, and the waveform simulation method is taken as the nominal one (see Fig.~\ref{fig:eff}).
 The S2 reconstruction efficiency is determined via simulation to be $\sim$100\,$\%$ for the energies considered here.
 The combined efficiency of detection and event selection with uncertainties are also shown in Fig.~\ref{fig:eff}.
 The discontinuity of the combined efficiency at 10\,keV is due to the blinded WIMP search region.